 I never thought this day would come.

 Capital One has long been a punchline in the mileage game.
-The reason that airline miles are so lucrative is because you can get crazy values for your points by transferring them into miles and redeeming them for pricey last minute tickets, business class tickets, and first class tickets.
+The reason that airline miles are so lucrative is because you can get crazy values for your points by transferring them into miles and redeeming them for pricey last minute tickets, business cl points from Capiass tickets, and first class tickets.
 I’ve received values that range from 5 cents to 50 cents per mile on my best redemptions, making it far more lucrative than earning cash back.

 Capital One advertises miles, but until now all those miles were good for is a rebate of 1 cent each towards travel.
 Their best cards earn 2 miles per dollar, but that’s a maximum of 2% towards travel, which is worse than 2% cash back cards.
 Capital One also pulls and reports to all 3 of your credit reports and they report business cards on your personal credit report.

 That will all change in December.
-You’ll be able to transfer points from Capital One into these 12 airline programs at a 2:1.5 ratio:
+You’ll be able to transfer points from Capital One into these 12 airline programs at a 2:1.5 or s 1:1 ratio:

 - Aeromexico (SkyTeam)